Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Action**

 On July 27th, our team members participated in the webinar and benefited a lot.
-In terms of previous iGEM projects, both Dr. Christiane Hahn and Dr. Rodrigo Coutinho de Almeida spoke highly of the **symbiotic system** consisting of yeast and cyanobacteria.
+Reviewing previous iGEM projects related to space, both Dr. Christiane Hahn and Dr. Rodrigo Coutinho de Almeida spoke highly of the **symbiotic system** consisting of yeast and cyanobacteria.
 Elaborating on the challenges, Dr. Christiane considered the survival of cells in the harsh environment of space as the first issue.
 As she mentioned, the ability to **resist cold, radiation, and drought** matters for biological samples to survive in space.
 Meanwhile, she reminded us that the achievements of space research might be applied to address problems on Earth.

 **Review**